Sitepager/.github/profile/README.md

-# 🚀 SitePager - Automated Website Testing Made Simple
+# 🚀 Sitepager - Automated Website Testing Made Simple

 **Catch issues before they go live with AI-powered website monitoring that works with any stack.**